 New & Used Aston Martin Vanquish: In Depth

-The Aston Martin Vanquish is the flagship high-performance, premium sports coupé or “Volante” convertible in the brand's lineup.
+The Aston Martin Vanquish is the brand's flagship model, which is a high-performance, premium sports coupé or “Volante” convertible.

 Reviving the Vanquish name used in the early 2000s, the 2014 Aston Martin Vanquish is an all-new vehicle.
 The previous Vanquish amounted to a period take on the same basic concepts, however, with its pursuit of extreme style, performance, and exclusivity.